 - Install the file manager or file explorer application on your android phone.
 Launch the application to access the phone memory or the SD card where your WhatsApp backup files exist.
 Open the appropriate storage and navigate to find the WhatsApp folder.

 - Open the database folder to view the WhatsApp backup files.
 If you had created a recent WhatsApp backup to the local storage, the backup file would appear without dates on the file name.
 If you can’t find the file without a date on it, choose the most recent backup file or one that contains the dates from before when you deleted the WhatsApp content and remove its dates.

 For example, a WhatsApp backup file named as ‘msgstore-yyyy-mm-dd.1.db.crypt12’ can be renamed to ‘msgstore.db.crypt12’.
-Renaming the appropriate WhatsApp backup file will create easy accessibility during the restoration process.
+Renaming the appropriate WhatsApp backup file will create easy accessibility during restoration.

 - Open the application and follow the onscreen instructions to set up your account.
-Tap Agree and continue button to get started.
+Tap Agree and continue buttons to get started.

 - Enter a phone number you previously used on your WhatsApp account to verify.
 Use the verification code sent to the phone number as a message.
 Tap next to proceed to the next step.

 - Successful verification will take you to the next screen, where you will be prompted to restore the existing WhatsApp backup.
 WhatsApp application will automatically detect the backup file from your local storage.
 Tap the restore button to get all your WhatsApp data, including the audio files you lost from the previous application.
 The restoration process will take a short moment to complete.

 Method 2: Recover deleted Audio Files on WhatsApp from Google Drive on Android